Prepare for a successful experience

 Other times the best way to learn about the universe is hands-on experiments and projects that can be done without a computer or electronics of any kind.
 Whether its building a model rocket, creating a landing craft, or observing the night sky, we set technology aside when our hands and brains will get the job done.

-A large portion of PARI's campus, including classroom areas are covered by WiFi.
-Campers will have access to a WiFi network, but it may be restricted in the types of sites it can access and its use may be monitored.
+A large portion of PARI's campus, including classroom areas, are covered by WiFi or have wired access.
+Campers will have access to the internet through PARI's network on designated devices.
+Internet use may be restricted in the types of sites that can be accessed and its use may be logged and monitored.
 WiFi access points may be turned off after lights out at night or during certain activities.

 PARI does not permit the use of software or other resources, digital or otherwise, in any way that violates license or use agreements.
-Any software that is necessary for a camper to participate in camp will be available on PARI owned equipment and will not be required to be installed on camper owned equipment.
+Any software that is necessary for a camper to participate in camp will be available on PARI owned equipment.

 Violation of license and use agreements, or any pirating of software or digital media or resources, will not be tolerated and may result in loss of access to technology.